frankois944/kmp-mvvm-exploration/README.md

 - We need to [export two Kotlin methods](https://github.com/frankois944/kmp-mvvm-exploration/blob/main/Shared/src/iosMain/kotlin/fr/frankois944/kmpviewmodel/AppInit.ios.kt) that resolve the ObjC class/protocol to the Kotlin Class from the Swift Application

-- Store the Kotlin Koin Context somewhere and make it accessible everywhere in the Swift App
+- Store the Kotlin Koin Application instance somewhere and make it accessible everywhere in the Swift App
 ```swift
 // For example: store in swift singleton the koin application
 AppContext.shared.koinApplication = // instance of initialized koinapplication